kanishkasubash/frontend-web-development/typescript-demo/README.md

 ## Installing and Creating First Typescript Program

-**npm** is installed with **Node.js**.
-Install Node.js to get npm installed on your computer.
-Download Node.js from the official Node.js web site: https://nodejs.org
+Install **Node.js** (if not already installed):
+TypeScript requires Node.js and its package manager, npm, for installation.
+You can download Node.js from the official website: https://nodejs.org/

+Create a `package.json` file, run the following command:
+`npm init -y`

 TypeScript is transpiled into JavaScript using a compiler.
 TypeScript has an official compiler which can be installed through npm.
 Within npm project, run the following command to install the compiler: